timthelion/qubes-tools-debian/README.md

 2. Run the `qubes-tools-build` command.

 **Note1:** This command will take a long time(45 minutes) the first time it is run.
-Following times it takes just a few secconds.
+Following times it is much faster(though still frustratingly slow).

 **Note2:** It may fail the first time you run it,  try repeating the command if it fails to create an iso image.